 The resources are a value-packed collection of ready-to-use materials, designed to allow maximum flexibility to fit different teaching styles, student needs and learning environments.
 They include complete units of work, individual lessons, animations, infographics, links to data repositories and grab-and-go activities, and more.

-We are celebrating the launch of these new curriculum-aligned resources with a School Challenge and we want you and your students to be a part of it!
+We celebrated the launch of these new curriculum-aligned resources with a School Challenge and received 350 entries!

-The challenge gives students the opportunity to solve real-world problems to help safeguard their health and wellbeing into the future.
-In separate challenges, primary and secondary school students will design a functional, fun and innovative space that protects themselves and their community by providing essential shade.
+The challenge gave students the opportunity to solve real-world problems to help safeguard their health and wellbeing into the future.
+Primary school students designed a functional, fun and innovative space to protect themselves and their community by providing essential shade.

 - Ready to start teaching?
 Explore the Sun and UV at School resources

 - Check out the Sun and UV at School Challenge to find out more about the competition and the winning entries

 - Follow Cancer Institute NSW on Facebook, Twitter and LinkedIn to never miss an update